-Jennifer is a Student-Led Staff Award winner.
-At undergraduate level she has module leader responsibilities for Japanese Cinema and the Film Adaptation modules that run on both the English Literature and Film Programmes.
+A Student-Led Staff Award winner, at undergraduate level she has module leader responsibilities for the first year’s introductory ‘How to Read a Film’ module and third year modules on Animation and the Cinema, Japanese Cinema and the Film Adaptation.
 Her wider teaching includes narrative theory, genre theory and film analysis more broadly.
-She also teaches film adaptation, science fiction and disaster narrative at Masters level and undertakes PhD supervision.
+She also teaches film adaptation, science fiction and disaster narrative at Masters level, and undertakes MRes and PhD supervision.

-Administratively Jenifer is the Departmental Library Liaison, a representative on the Technology Enhanced Learning Steering Group and is a Sustainability Champion within the Institution.
+Alongside her Programme Leader duties, administratively Jenifer is the Film Studies third Year tutor, the Departmental Library Liaison, a representative on the Technology Enhanced Learning Steering Group and is a Sustainability Champion within the Institution.